gsi-upm/Sefarad/docs/installation.rst

 Sefarad is now running at port 8080.

-This sefarad instance elasticsearch's endpoint has been modified to GSI elasticsearch.
+This sefarad instance elasticsearch's endpoint can be modified to GSI elasticsearch.
 In order to try with your own data you need to change ``elasticsearch.jquery.js`` file inside scrpits directory.

 Change the following lines: